- The Commons

 - Community Land Trust in the Southern Berkshires

-The Schumacher Center for a New Economics (successor to the E. F. Schumacher Society) has provided technical assistance to the Community Land Trust in the Southern Berkshires, which owns three tracts of land, including the site of the Schumacher Center Library.
+The Schumacher Center for a New Economics has provided technical assistance to the Community Land Trust in the Southern Berkshires, which owns three tracts of land, including the site of the Schumacher Center Library.
 The Land Trust also holds Forest Row, a residential neighborhood of permanently affordable housing, and Indian Line Farm, the first Community Supported Agriculture farm in North America and a model for farmland preservation and conservation.
 (To read the CLTSB info pamphlet, please click here for English, aqui para Español.)
 The Schumacher Center has developed a Community Land Trust Online Handbook that includes the organizational documents and lease agreements of the Community Land Trust in the Southern Berkshires.

 Essays and background materials available online related to CLT and the role of land in the economic system.